PlaidCloud/docs/docs/source/plaidcloud/getting_started/index.rst

    -  Timestamp
    -  Time Interval

-It's also possible to convert from one Dtype to another as well as many other expressions.
+It's also possible to convert from one Dtype to another as well as use many other expressions.
 See the section on Expressions for more information on advanced table mapping processes.